-The 1950s had a popular new invention: television.
+The 1950s popular new invention: television.
 This turned out to be free advertising for Tombstone.
-Many people (especially Baby Boomers, That's Us, for sure!) grew up on TV programs that featured Tombstone AZ history in its script:
+Many people (especially Baby Boomers, That’s Us, for sure!) grew up on TV programs featuring Tombstone AZ history in its script:

-These shows, and similar Westerns of that era, helped tourism jump off the books.
-Films about the Wild West, especially based on Tombstone itself, also helped.
-Tombstone Arizona history started to capture the public's interest!
+These shows, and similar era Westerns, helped tourism jump off the books.
+Films about the Wild West, especially based on Tombstone, also helped.
+Tombstone Arizona history started capturing the public’s interest!

 The National Park Service noticed the interest in Tombstone Arizona history.8 An agreement with the City on July 10, 1961 made Tombstone a National Historic Landmark.
 The city agreed to continue zoning for preservation and restoration.

 The Park Service named buildings in Tombstone historical since Territorial Days:

 - The Tombstone Epitaph office